alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 also a damper on things.
 But on net, I've mostly seen reasons to speed up my estimates, rather than slow them down.

-*Thanks to all the people who gave feedback on earlier drafts, including: James Bradbury, Ethan Caballero, Ajeya Cotra, William Fedus, David Krueger, Simon Ramstedt, and Alex Ray.*
+*Thanks to all the people who gave feedback on earlier drafts, including: Michael Andregg, James Bradbury, Ethan Caballero, Ajeya Cotra, William Fedus, Nolan Kent, David Krueger, Simon Ramstedt, and Alex Ray.*